CS 70

 }

-to avoid needing to write out the iterator at all (this code is still using iterators, but the compiler is writing the code for us behind the scenes).
+to avoid needing to write out the iterator at all (this code still uses iterators, but the compiler is writing the code for us behind the scenes).

 But in the questions below, focus on the code that explicitly uses iterators.